jonmiles/bootstrap-treeview/README.md

 ### search(pattern, options)

-Search the tree view for nodes that match a given string, highlighting them in the tree.
+Searches the tree view for nodes that match a given string, highlighting them in the tree.

+Returns an array of matching nodes.

 ```javascript
 $('#tree').treeview('search', [ 'Parent', {